atarazana/kitchensink-conf/README.md

 # Add a Secret to pull images from the Quay installation

-In order to pull images from the deployment of Quay in project `quay-system` run this command that creates secrets with credentials to be used in `gramola-dev` and `gramola-test`.
+In order to pull images from the deployment of Quay in project `quay-system` run this command that creates secrets with credentials to be used in `kitchensink-dev` and `kitchensink-test`.
 Then the secrets are linked to the default service account for `pulling` images.

 ```sh
 export CONTAINER_REGISTRY_SECRET_NAME=$(yq eval '.containerRegistrySecretName' ./cicd/values.yaml)